-The University engages in comprehensive educational programming to prevent domestic violence, dating violence, sexual assault and stalking.
-Educational programming consists of primary prevention and awareness programs for all incoming students and new employees and ongoing awareness and prevention campaigns for the campus community that:
+The Penn State College of Medicine campus engages in educational programming to prevent domestic violence, dating violence, sexual assault, and stalking.
+Education programming consists of primary prevention and awareness programs for all incoming students and residents that:

-- Identifies domestic violence, dating violence, sexual assault and stalking as prohibited conduct; - Defines domestic violence, dating violence, sexual assault, and stalking including how those terms are defined in the Commonwealth of Pennsylvania; - Defines what behavior and actions constitute consent sexual activity in the Commonwealth Pennsylvania; - Provides safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of domestic violence, dating violence, sexual assault, or stalking against a person other than the bystander: - Provides information on risk reduction so that students and employees may recognize warning signs of abusive behavior and how to minimize the risk of potential attacks: - Provides an overview of information contained in the Annual Security Report in compliance with the Clery Act.
+- Identifies domestic violence, dating violence, sexual a. assault and stalking as prohibited conduct: - b.
+Defines domestic violence, dating violence, sexual assault, and stalking including how those terms are defined in the Commonwealth of Pennsylvania: - c.
+Defines what behavior and actions constitute consent to sexual activity in the Commonwealth of Pennsylvania; - d.
+Provides safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of domestic violence, dating violence, sexual assault, or stalking against a person other than the bystander; - Provides information on risk reduction so that students e. and employees may recognize warning signs of abusive behavior and how to minimize the risk of potential attacks: - f.
+Provides an overview of information contained in the Annual Security Report in compliance with the Clery Act.

-The University has developed an annual educational campaign consisting of presentations that include distribution of educational materials to new students; participating in and presenting information and materials during new employee orientation; presenting programs throughout the year on at least a quarterly basis, including sessions such as:
+The University has developed an annual educational campaign consisting of presentations that include distribution of educational materials to new students; participating in and presenting information and materials during new employee orientation; presenting programs throughout the year on at least a guarterly basis, including sessions such as: